-Outcomes were analyzed using the modified intentionto-treat (mITT) strategy.
+Outcomes were analyzed using the modified intention-to-treat (mITT) strategy.
 The mITT population consisted of all participants with randomly assigned surgery and had available data after randomization.
-In cases of missing data, the imputation, "last observation carried forward" or "last observation carried backwards" was used.
+In cases of missing data, the imputation, "last observation carried forward" or "last observation carried forward" or "last observation carried backwards" was used.
 An additional per-protocol (PP) sensitivity analysis of non-inferiority was carried out with available primary outcome data of patients, who did not undergo reoperation and were not subjected to a major protocol violation.
 Non-inferiority for biportal endoscopic discectomy was declared if detected in both mITT and PP analyses.